AdKats/AdKats/README.md

 </p>
 <h4>TeamKilling Management</h4>
 <p>
     The punish and forgive commands in AdKats are admin use only.
     If you would like to integrate a teamkill punish/forgive system with the AdKats punish system, use the <a href="https://forum.myrcon.com/showthread.php?8690" target="_blank">Team Kill Tracker Plugin</a> and enable the AdKats integration settings.
 </p>
 <h4>IRO Punishments</h4>
 <p>
     When a player is punished and has already been punished in the past 10 minutes the new punish counts for 2 infraction points instead of 1 since the player is immediately breaking server rules again.
     A punish worth 2 points is called an "IRO" punish by the plugin, standing for Immediate Repeat Offence.
-    "[IRO]" will be appended to the punish reason when this type of punish is activated.
+    "[IRO]" will be prepended to the punish reason when this type of punish is activated.
 </p>
 <h4>Punishment Hierarchy</h4>
 <p>